How to challenge an unfair Penalty Charge Notice

 The process of challenging a Penalty Charge Notice (PCN) can be a little confusing.

 We’ve made this checklist to help you work out what you need to include if you decide to challenge an unfair fine.
 Challenging a fine is different from an appeal – we’ll talk about appeals a little later.

 We’ll be using the terms PCN and fine interchangeably throughout this guide.

 Compare car insurance quotes

-Have you gathered all of the evidence you can to back up your appeal?
+· You’ve gathered all the relevant evidence to back up the challenge.